 Rick taught elementary school for 27 years, while enjoying a lively and productive career as an artist.
 In 2000 he left teaching to pursue a full time career as an artist.
-His new work was quickly picked up by a number of collectors and Rick was soon represented by Artworld Fine Art, Nancy Poole’s Studio in Toronto, River Coyote in Port Credit, Gallery Streetsville, the Westmount Gallery and the Gallery on the Grand in Waterloo.
+His new work was quickly picked up by a number of collectors and Rick was soon represented by Artworld Fine Art (now Donna Child Fine Art), Nancy Poole’s Studio in Toronto, River Coyote in Port Credit, Gallery Streetsville, the Westmount Gallery and the Gallery on the Grand in Waterloo.

 Rick is an avid traveler and has painted and sketched in the U.K, France, Spain, Italy, Portugal, Mexico, North Africa, Hawaii, South American, Israel, Egypt, and also throughout Ontario, Quebec and the Maritimes.
 Algonquin Park is a favourite location.
 In May of 2004 he fulfilled a lifelong dream and visit Arizona to paint the desert.
 The summer of 2005 was spent painting in Newfoundland.